Course Catalog - Science

 AP Biology D (11-12) #3133

-This is a college level course in which students will explore evolution, cellular processes, energy and communication, genetics, information transfer, and interactions.
+This is a college level course in which students will explore evolution, cellular processes, energy and communication, genetics, information transfer, ecology and interactions.
 Students prepare to take the AP Biology exam in May.

-PR: Students should have completed Biology and Chemistry
+PR: Recommended Biology and Chemistry

 SEM: 2 Science CR: 1